harness/developer-hub/release-notes/delegate.md

 ### Fixed issues

-- Fixed a Nexus Artifact issue where a fetch would time out when a single group contained more than 50 artifacts.
+- Fixed a Nexus artifact issue where a fetch would time out when a single group contained more than 50 artifacts.
 (CDS-73884, ZD-45052, ZD-47206)

 - Fixed an intermittent issue where Helm deployment pipelines would report the Helm repository as not found.
 (CDS-76919)